TORC1 Inhibitors: Can These New Anti-Aging Drugs Boost Immunity & Slow Aging?

 Lead Researcher Joan Mannick, chief medical officer at Boston’s resTORbio Inc., said the initial focus was finding a way to make the immune system perform better.

-The team administered different doses of either or both of the drugs, or a placebo to 264 individuals who were at least 65 years of age.
-This they did daily for a period of six weeks.
+The team administered different doses of either or both of the drugs or a placebo to 264 individuals who were at least 65 years of age.
+This they did daily for six weeks.

 The drugs given to the subjects are known as RAD001 and BEZ235.
 Both are used for the treatment of cancer and are known to be TORC1 inhibitors.